ThallesRg/Javascript/README.md

-# Javascript
+# Javascript || Typescript
-List of everything I've ever created using javascript:
+List of everything I've ever created using javascript or Typescript:

 ## DsCatalog
 *Project in progress...* </br>